techsolx/sympy_setup_demo/README.md

 ### Description

-This is a Jupyter Notebook demo of how to run SymPi
+This is a Jupyter Notebook demo of how to run SymPy, and some stuff about pi

 ## Versioning